lynaghk/json-tagged-literals/README.md

   .pop().getFullYear() //=> 2013
 ```

-Additional tags are specified as a map of tags to reader functions:
+Additional tags can be specified with a map of tags to reader functions:

 ```javascript
 opts = {tag_table: {inst: function(x){return new Date(Date.parse(x)).getFullYear();}}}